 An approved leave of absence allows a student to be absent from the College for one session, while authorizing the student to return and continue to study under catalog requirements applied prior to their absence.
 Students must be in good academic standing in order to qualify for a leave of absence.

-- Medical leave – A medical leave must be accompanied by a physician’s letter that supports the request for a leave of absence from the College.
+- Medical leave – Medical leave must be accompanied by a physician’s letter that supports the request for a leave of absence from the College.

 - Going back to a home country due to personal reasons or a family emergency – A copy of a plane ticket must be submitted.

-* The Students who requests for leave of absence must submit his/her required document before the leave of absence.
+* The Students who request a leave of absence must submit his/her required documents before the leave of absence.